Automated Unit testing with codity

 Overview

-Codity automatically generates comprehensive unit tests for your code changes and can create pull requests with those tests.
-To maximize the benefits of automated testing, it's recommended to set up continuous integration (CI) to run these tests automatically.
+Codity automatically generates comprehensive unit tests for your code changes and can create pull requests containing those tests.
+To maximize the benefits of automated testing, set up Continuous Integration (CI) so tests run automatically for every pull request.

 How It Works

-1. Test Generation: When Codity analyzes your PR, it detects changes in supported languages and writes relevant tests for the PR (Go, Python, Ruby)
+Codity analyzes your PR, detects changes in supported languages, and generates relevant tests (Go, Python, Ruby, JavaScript/TypeScript).

-4. Auto-Fix: Codity monitors CI status and automatically fixes failing tests (up to 3 attempts)
+Codity monitors CI results and automatically fixes failing generated tests (up to 3 attempts).

-5. Merge: Once all tests pass, you can review and merge the test PR
+Once all tests pass, you can review and merge the PR.

 Supported Languages

-• Go - Generates *_test.go files using testing package and testify assertions
+Generates _test.go files using Go's testing package and Testify assertions.

 Required GitHub App Permissions

-Before setting up CI workflows, ensure the Codity GitHub App has the necessary permissions to create PRs and commit tests:
+Before configuring CI, ensure the Codity GitHub App has the correct permissions.

-1. Go to your repository settings → GitHub Apps → Codity
+Go to Repository Settings → GitHub Apps → Codity

-• Read and write access to checks, contents, issues, pull requests, and workflows (required for test generation and auto-fix)
+• Read & write access: checks, contents, issues, pull requests, workflows

-Without these permissions, Codity won't be able to create test PRs or push fixes.
+Without these permissions, Codity cannot create test PRs or push auto-fixes.

 CI Workflow Configuration

-Below are minimal GitHub Actions workflow files that will run unit tests for each supported language.
-These workflows trigger on:
+The following minimal GitHub Actions workflows will run unit tests for each supported language.
+They trigger on:

 Go Testing Workflow